 Admissions applications for the following year are available in the end of the year for the following year.
 Ie. for the 2018-19 school year, admissions application should be available at latest Dec 2017.

 The admissions application is a paperless process, requiring a scanned copy of all documents.
+Applications received by January deadline will receive an admissions response before March 1.
+After that date it is on a rolling basis.

 No. Rochambeau follows the French national curriculum which leads to the French baccalauréat.
 The French baccalauréat offers an international option called the OIB (option internationale du baccalauréat) which includes a native level English language component.